publiccodenet/about/activities/value-and-impact/pain-points/public-organizations.md

 type: Resource
 ---

+This resource contains an unordered and non-exhaustive list of painpoints that public organizations have shared with us during discussions about membership of the Foundation for Public Code and codebase stewardship.
+This resource can be used to inform our user research, value proposition mapping and business casing for potential members, as well as provide a general overview of the context in which we operate.

 # Public organizations maturing in their approach to digital public infrastructure

 As public organizations mature in their approaches to their digital public infrastructure, typical challenges include: